avaya-dux/neo-css-library-clean/playwright/how-to-update-snapshots.md

 `yarn playwright test navaar.spec.test --update-snapshots`: run tests on navbar page; will update snapshots if not matching

+NOTE: Make sure that you are not on VPN when udpating snapshots, as certain external resources (ex. images) may not load correctly

 Outside of docker, under playwright:

 `yarn playwright show-report`: to see test report

 ## More information on [docker image](https://playwright.dev/docs/docker)